asizikov/asizikov.github.io/_posts/2016-06-12-dev-environment-2016-win.md

 Well, not it's all gone.

 It's not only limited to this scenario.
-You want to experiment with new unstable version of framework (yes, [.NET Core RC-final-almost-stable](https://twitter.com/NETCoreReadyYet/status/735972346436161536), I'm talking about you) and you don't want to mess up with your dev machine?
+You want to experiment with a new unstable version of the framework (yes, [.NET Core RC-final-almost-stable](https://twitter.com/NETCoreReadyYet/status/735972346436161536), I'm talking about you) and you don't want to mess up with your dev machine?

 Just fire a new VM up.

-Got a neat idea for a hackathone, but you think that JDK is not what you need on your computer?
+Got a neat idea for a hackathon, but you think that JDK is not what you need on your computer?
 Giving a tech demo on the local meetup?

 A VM comes to the rescue.